Adam Collins

 Early emails should frame the situation as an oversight (“We noticed an issue with your payment, let’s get it sorted”) using “we couldn’t process” rather than “you failed to pay.”
 Middle emails reinforce product value by reminding customers of specific features they will lose.
 Late emails can be firm but should still offer alternatives such as pausing the subscription, applying a discount, or extending a free month.
 Loss aversion framing (“we don’t want you to lose access to your saved data and premium features”) consistently outperforms demand-style framing (“your payment is overdue”).

-One critical caution: PYMNTS research found that 27% of subscribers cancel immediately after receiving a payment failure notification due to frustration.
-This underscores both why silent retries should come first and why early dunning emails must be carefully crafted to avoid triggering voluntary churn on top of the involuntary problem.
+PYMNTS research found that 27% of subscribers cancel immediately after receiving a payment failure notification due to frustration.
+That’s not a small number.
+More than a quarter of the customers you’re trying to save will leave if the first message feels like a demand.
+This is why silent retries should come first and why early dunning emails must be carefully crafted to avoid triggering voluntary churn on top of the involuntary problem.

 3. Make Payment Updates One Click, No Login Required